pleonex/LibreGlucoseWatcher/README.md

 # LibreGlucoseWatchView

+> **Not for treatment decisions**
+> The information presented in these apps should not be used for treatment or
+> dosing decisions.
+Consult the glucose-monitoring system and/or a healthcare
+> professional.

-Applications for Garmin sport watches to view glucose levels from FreeStlye Libre sensors (LibreLinkUp app)
+Applications for Garmin sport watches to monitoring glucose levels from _FreeStyle Libre_ sensors (via _LibreLinkUp_ app connection).